naseeb-helali/secure-vpc-lab/ops/sg-policies.md

 # SG Policies (Summary)

-- Bastion SG: اسمح TCP/22 فقط من عنوان IP ثابت للشركة/لديك.
+-Bastion SG: allow TCP/22 only from the company’s or your fixed IP address.

-- NAT Instance SG: لا حاجة لـInbound من الإنترنت؛ Outbound افتراضي.
+-NAT Instance SG: no inbound from the Internet; outbound is default.

-- App SG: لا Inbound من الإنترنت؛ الإدارة عبر Bastion فقط.
+-App SG: no inbound from the Internet; management only via Bastion.